joaojunior/data_structures_and_algorithms/README.md

         - Enqueue: `O(1)`, we always insert a new item after the last element of the LinkedList that has a pointer to it last element.
         - Dequeue: `O(1)`, the item to delete is the first element of the LinkedList.

-## 1.4 BinarySearchTree

-For the complexity, `n` is the number of items in the Binary search tree and `h` is the tree's height.
-1. Time complexity: In the worst case, `h = n`, the binary search tree is like a linked list.
-    - search: `O(h)`, we do a binary search to find an element.
-    - insert: `O(h)`, Either we need to find the element in the tree or we need to find the correct place for the new element.
-Both start in the tree's root and do a binary search.
-    - delete: `O(h)`, We need to find the element in the tree and delete it.
-To find the element, we use the `search` method.

-2. Space Complexity: `O(n)`

 ## 1.4 MaxHeap

 For the complexity, `n` is the number of items in the Heap.